The Bitcoin Lamborghini

 November 2011: The Ars Technica Article

 It started with an article on Ars Technica reporting that Bitcoin had crashed 90% — from $30 to under $3.
 Most people read that headline and moved on.
 Peter read it and started digging.
 He spent the next month consuming whitepapers, forums, and source code.
 He lost 15 pounds in the process.
-By the end of that month, he was convinced: Bitcoin was going to change the world.
+According to CoinDesk's historical price data, Bitcoin traded between $2 and $3 for most of November 2011, with daily trading volume under $100,000 across all exchanges — a fraction of the $30+ billion daily volume seen in 2025.
+By the end of that month, Peter was convinced: Bitcoin was going to change the world.

 Peter bought 1,000+ Bitcoin at $2.52 per coin — a total investment of approximately $2,500.
 At the time, almost nobody outside of cypherpunk circles knew what Bitcoin was.
-There was no Coinbase, no Bitcoin ETFs, no institutional adoption.
-Just whitepapers and conviction.
+There was no Coinbase (founded 2012), no Bitcoin ETFs (first approved January 2024), no institutional adoption.
+Fewer than 60,000 people worldwide held Bitcoin in November 2011 — compared to over 200 million holders by 2025.
+Peter's decision to invest represented a conviction-to-action ratio that fewer than 0.001% of the global population shared at the time.

 2012: Doge Lord